sglossary

 In case DEF is the reference triangle, ABC, and UVW is a central triangle, it is sometimes tacitly understood that perspectivity of the two triangles refers to only one of the six possibilities, namely, the concurrence of lines DU,EV,FW.
 In this case, if UVW is the cevian triangle, A'B'C', of a point P, then P is the perspector of ABC and A'B'C', and the perspectrix is the trilinear polar of P.

-point In euclidean geometry, point is not subject to definition, much as an axiom is not subject to proof.
-However, when (a,b,c) is variable, a point is defined informally by f(a,b,c) : g(a,b,c) : h(a,b,c) for all (a,b,c) for which at least one of the values f(a,b,c), g(a,b,c), h(a,b,c) is not zero.
+In traditional euclidean geometry, point is not subject to definition, much as an axiom is not subject to proof.
+However, when (a,b,c) is variable or indeterminate, a point is defined informally by f(a,b,c) : g(a,b,c) : h(a,b,c) for all (a,b,c) for which at least one of the values f(a,b,c), g(a,b,c), h(a,b,c) is not zero.
 A formal definition is given in TCCT.
 See also triangle center.

 Three points x : y : z, r : s : t, u : v : w are collinear if and only the following determinant equation holds: